saikolab/www-atelier13/src/data/portfolios/en/k17/index.md

 lang: "en"
 ---

-A 1982 penthouse in the city was radically redesigned and renovated for comfort, immediacy, energy efficiency, and modernization.
-We improved the layout, added warm neutral tones and natural materials, and incorporated hidden storage spaces.
-The result: a bright, cozy space that feels larger and more personal.
+A 1980s penthouse apartment was transformed into a bright and elegant space with breathtaking views.
+The goal was to create an environment ideal for both long- and short-term stays — a space that exudes understated luxury through simple, refined lines.

 ## Work Summary